aardappel/lobster/docs/source/language_reference.md

 You can use the keyword `program` instead of a function name to force returning from the entire program.

+If you need to return from a function value with an explicit return, you need to turn that particular function into a named function instead.

 ### Multiple Return Values